 A major benefit to those who are working from home—controlling your office temperature.
 A study from Cornell University found that sustaining temperatures below 68 degrees Fahrenheit lead to an increase in errors and a decrease in productivity.
 It’s best to keep your office space between 71 and 77 degrees to achieve optimal focus.

-For help achieving high productivity in your industrial space, contact Southwest Industrial Electric at (323) 215-1273.
+For help achieving high productivity in your industrial space, contact Southwest Industrial Electric online or at (323) 215-1273.
 We have the ability to design and build control systems that will automatically maintain recommended temperatures and lighting settings in your factory.